Instructors, see the relocated instructor page at Zulip for instructors.

 Aalto Scicomp Zulip - researcher and staff discussion

 Zulip is a open-source chat platform, which CS hosts at Aalto as a pilot.
 It is used as a chat platform for some courses, and allows better student and chat privacy.

 The primary distinguishing feature of Zulip is topics, which allows one to make order out of a huge number of messages.
-By using topics, you can narrow to a certain thread of conversation (while not hiding all the older conversations from the main view).
+By using topics, you can narrow to a certain thread of conversation while not losing sight of the overall flow of messages.

 In Zulip, discussions are orginized in streams, which are further divided into topics.